filamentgroup/grunticon/README.md

 ```javascript
 grunt.loadNpmTasks('grunt-unicon');
 ```

-Add the configuration settings to your `grunt.js` file as mentioned below, and Unicon will batch your icons whenever you run grunt and output the files listed above to your `dest` folder, which is documented below.
+And lastly, add the configuration settings to your `grunt.js` file as mentioned below.
+Unicon will batch your icons whenever you run `$ grunt`, and output the files listed above to your `dest` folder, which is documented below.

 ## Documentation